 Alan, then a second-degree Black Belt karate instructor with a casual interest in ghosts.
 Ordinarily he has nerves of steel and a quick sense of humor.
-He’s the one who knew the most about this cemetery.
+He knew the most about this cemetery.

-Jane, friend of Alan.
-At the time, she was a sophomore in college, and a skeptic who wanted to know more about the paranormal.
+Jane, a friend of Alan.
+At the time, she was a sophomore in college, and a skeptic who claimed she wanted to know more about the paranormal.
 (I’m not sure if, later, her experiences with us helped her change her mind.
 At the very least, I hope she learned not to be snarky about ghosts… not in haunted settings, anyway.)

-Nancy, professional photographer, 46-year-old mother of Alice.
+Nancy, a professional photographer, 46-year-old mother of Alice.
 She was interested in the paranormal and intrigued by my “ghost photos,” but insisted she was not psychic.
 She was one of my very closest friends.

-James, then a high school student.
+James, also a high school student, back then.
 (He’s my son, and he’s relieved that I use a pen name.)
 Mostly a skeptic, he notices “odd” things and seeks rational explanations for them.
-Sometimes, his skepticism irks me, but I’m sure he’d say that I annoy him even more often.
+Sometimes, his skepticism irks me, but I’m sure I annoy him even more often.
 I love him more than words can say.